 Bring a great pair of sunglasses for those sunny days, a small umbrella in case of rain, and keep a pair of gloves handy in case it gets cold, especially in the evenings.
 A simple pair of black leather gloves will go with everything and stay good-looking even if they do get wet or slightly dirty.

 What to Wear in Scotland in Spring: Outfits

-For your overnight flight to and from, I recommend leggings and a loose, long shirt with a cute scarf ready in your carry on for when you arrive.
+For your overnight flight to and from, I recommend leggings and a loose, long shirt or a jumpsuit like the one here with a cute scarf ready in your carry-on for when you arrive.
 This allows for maximum comfort during that long flight and an easy transition through TSA security.

 That’s it!
 Pack lightly but smartly and you’ll be ready for anything, plus you’ll have room for those cashmere scarves and your new kilt!